No script

 Romania is a very affordable tourist destination in general with lower prices and good value-for-money that will surprise foreign tourists even if after the Covid years and the 2022/2023 energy crisis and inflation prices went up.

-• 3. easy access
+• Easy access

-5 of the best ski resorts in Romania (Poiana Braşov, Sinaia, Predeal, Busteni and Azuga) are close to Bucharest (served by lots of low cost flights) and easily accessible by train or a Bucharest airport transfer.
+5 of the best mountain resorts in Romania (Poiana Braşov, Sinaia, Predeal, Busteni and Azuga) are close to Bucharest (served by lots of low cost flights) and easily accessible by train or a Bucharest airport transfer.
 So Romania is a perfect place to combine a city break with a day trip skiing!

-• 4. exciting adventures
+• Exciting adventures

-Having the large Carpathian Mountains with an underdeveloped infrastructure for winter sports means Romania is the perfect place for cross-county skiing (also known as off-piste or backcountry) which means skiing on slopes not groomed in non-tourist areas where there are no other people, ski lifts, cable cars or artificial snow.
+Having the large Carpathian Mountains with an underdeveloped infrastructure for winter sports means Romania is the perfect place for cross-country skiing (also known as off-piste or backcountry) which means skiing on slopes not groomed in non-tourist areas where there are no other people, ski lifts, cable cars or artificial snow.

 And if you don't - no worries, one of our guides will teach you!